-Achieving and promoting sustainability is central to the mission of the SS Great Britain Trust and its activity.
+Achieving and promoting sustainability is central to our mission.
 We are committed to conducting our business and operations to reflect best environmental practice, to improving environmental performance and to reducing the organisation’s impacts on the environment.

 Becoming a more sustainable organisation